nadavyayon/Intensify3D/Readme.md

 Follow instruction bellow as well as test data instructions.
 ## Graphical user interface (GUI) Manual.

-Before starting, to understand the basic concept of intensify3D please read the manuscript *link* and make sure the assumptions of normalization are met.
+Before starting, to understand the basic concept of intensify3D please read (and cite if used) the [manuscript](https://www.nature.com/articles/s41598-018-22489-1) and make sure the assumptions of normalization are met.
 Intensify3D can correct an unlimited number of images since it operates in a serial manner.
 Hence, it only supports image sequences.
 The *.tif files should ideally be unprocessed data in a 12 or 16bit format.